 There’s a lot of speculation on why the photos were taken.
-One person pointed out that non of the photos contain the girls, therefore it’s possible that the photos were taken by their killer.
+One person pointed out that the girls are in none of the photos, therefore it’s possible that the photos were taken by their killer.
 Some people believe that the camera’s flash was used as a light source, which is a viable explanation.
 Others believe that it was a final attempt to document their location before succumbing to inevitable death.

 Example picture from their phone:

 Photo #509 – The Permanently Deleted Camera Image

 There’s a lot of discussion online about photo 509.
-Some people claim it’s a cover-up by someone involved and I wouldn’t doubt the truth to that..
+Some people claim it’s a cover-up.
+Maybe the killer or law enforcement tampered with the camera.
 Also, people speculate if the photo was deleted by the authorities in Panama.
 Personally, I wouldn’t doubt any of these possibilities.
 Shady stuff happens in Central America all the time.

 Initially I thought that photo number 509 was just a dead end.
-As a programmer, I can tell you that if a reputable forensics team had handled the camera, they probably would have been able to retrieve the photo.
+As a programmer, I can tell you that if a reputable forensics team had handled the camera, they likely would have been able to retrieve the photo.
 Deleted files on hard-disks and flash drives are able to be reconstructed by experts using professional software.
-It’s fairly easy.
+It’s fairly easy with the correct software.

 However, the image was wiped clean.
 Someone that’s knowledgable of hardware space allocation connected the camera’s card to a computer and manually deleted any trace of the photo.
 This is more indisputable evidence that tampering was involved.
-The girls could not have permanently deleted the photo from the device without connecting the device to a computer.
+Kris Kremers and Lisanne Froon could not have permanently deleted the photo from the device without connecting the device to a computer.

 The Map Of The Story of Kris Kremers and Lisanne Froon